Thilo C. Schadeberg

-Thilo Christian Schadeberg (born 1942 in Dresden, Germany) is an Emeritus Professor of Bantu Linguistics at the Centre for Linguistics of Leiden University.
+Thilo Christian Schadeberg (born 1942 in Dresden, Germany) is an emeritus professor of Bantu Linguistics at the Centre for Linguistics of Leiden University.

 Education and research

-Schadeberg obtained his PhD at the University of Marburg in 1971 and was a Professor of African Languages and Cultures at Leiden since 1986.
+Schadeberg obtained his PhD at the University of Marburg in 1971 and was a professor of African Languages and Cultures at Leiden since 1986.
 His research focuses on Bantu languages of East Africa and Angola, and Kordofanian languages of Sudan.

 Editor

 Schadeberg was the sole editor of the Journal of African Languages and Linguistics (JALL) from 1983 to 1989.
 Previously, he had been associate editor of JALL since its foundation by Paul Newman in 1979.

 Honors and awards

 Schadeberg is a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 1989.
-He was a visiting professor at the University of Bayreuth from 2004-2007.
+He was a visiting professor at the University of Bayreuth from 2004 to 2007.

 Selected publications

 Schadeberg published many scholarly articles and book chapters, including: